What is tribal sovereignty?

 1829 – President Andrew Jackson, preparing for mass removals of Indigenous people from their homelands, advocates placing Passamaquoddy land in trust, in recognition that the tribe “fought with us for the liberty we now enjoy.”

 1830 – The Indian Removal Act authorizes the forced removal of Indigenous people from their ancestral lands to free up lucrative farmland for white settlement.
 An estimated 100,000 Cherokee, Creek, Chickasaw, Choctaw, and Seminole people are forced to abandon their homes and relocate to “Indian Territory” in what is now known as Oklahoma.
 An estimated 15,000 died on the journey.
-The removal of the Cherokee people is remembered as the Trail of Tears
+The removal of the Cherokee people is remembered as the Trail of Tears.

 1842 –The Webster-Ashburn Treaty defines the northern US border in Maine, and in the process, divides Mi’kmaq, Maliseet, and Passamaquoddy tribal land between two countries, without including the tribes in negotiations.
-That same year, Maine Supreme Court finds in Murch v.
+That same year, the Maine Supreme Court finds in Murch v.
 Tomer that “Imbecility on [the Indians’] part, and the dictates of humanity on ours have necessarily prescribed to them their subjection to our paternal control; in disregard of some, at least of abstract principles of the rights of man.”

 1850 – The new state of California authorizes forced indentured servitude for Native people, funds efforts to eradicate them from the state, and allows white people to take custody of Native children, leading to an active child slave trade.
 The Native population in California drops from 150,000 in 1850 to just 30,000 two decades later.
 By 1900, only 16,000 Native people remain in California.